arjunperi/Brick-Breaker-Game/doc/PLAN.md

    * void movePaddle() - moves the paddle around the screen.

  * Class 4
-   * Board class - sets the board that the game will be played on
+   * breakout.Board class - sets the board that the game will be played on

    * void start (Stage stage) - sets the stage for the screen.